tbma79/sane/content/publication/pay-or-perish/index.md

 ---
-title: "Pay or Perish: The Economics of Premium Peering"
-subtitle: ""
+title: Regulating Monopolistic
+subtitle: Regulating Monopolistic ISPs without Neutrality
 publication_types:
   - "2"
 authors:
+  - Jing Tang
   - admin
-doi: 10.1109/JSAC.2017.2659038
+doi: 10.1109/JSAC.2019.2916492
-publication: "In *IEEE Journal on Selected Areas in Communications, Volume 35,
+publication: "In *IEEE Journal on Selected Areas in Communications, Volume 37,
-  Issue: 2, pp. 353 - 366, February 2017*"
+  Issue: 7, pp. 1666 - 1680, July 2019.*"
 publication_short: In *IEEE Journal on Selected Areas in Communications (JSAC)*
-abstract: As the Internet continues to evolve, traditional peering agreements cannot accommodate the changing market conditions.
-Premium peering has emerged where access providers (APs) charge content providers (CPs) for premium services beyond best-effort connectivity.
-Although prioritized peering raises concerns about net neutrality, the U.S. FCC exempted peering agreements from its recent ruling, as it falls short of background in the Internet peering context.
-In this paper, we consider the premium peering options provided by APs and study whether CPs will choose to peer.
-Based on a novel choice model of complementary services, we characterize the market shares and utilities of the providers under various peering decisions and identify the value of premium peering for the CPs that fundamentally determine CPs' peering decisions.
-We find that high-value CPs have peer pressure when low-value CPs peer; however, low-value CPs behave oppositely.
-The peering decisions of the high-value and low-value CPs are substantially influenced by their baseline market shares and user stickiness, respectively, but not vice versa.
+abstract: Net neutrality has recently been heavily debated as a potential regulation of the Internet.
+This debate is centered around the argument whether the Internet Service Providers (ISPs) should be allowed to provide differentiated services over the Internet.
+Advocates of net neutrality have expressed concerns about the ISPs' pricing power, which might be used to discriminate Content Providers (CPs), and consequently destroy innovations at the edge of the Internet and hurt users' utilities.
+However, without service differentiation, ISPs do not have incentives to expand infrastructure capacities and provide quality of services, which will eventually impair the development of the future Internet.
+Although market competition among the ISPs would alleviate the problem and reduce the need for net neutrality regulations, the problem is more severe in monopolistic markets, e.g., rural access markets where natural monopolies exist due to high deployment costs and appropriate regulations are most in need.
+We study the service differentiation offered by a monopolistic ISP and find that the ISP's profit-optimal strategy makes a free ordinary service damaged good, which hurts the welfare of CPs and their users.
+Instead of imposing net neutrality regulations, we propose a more flexible and lenient policy framework that generalizes net neutrality regulations.
+We believe that by allowing ISPs to differentiate services under a well-designed policy constraint, the utility of the entire Internet ecosystem could be greatly improved.
 draft: false
 featured: false
 projects: